Bugling Elk ToursSeptember & October, 2015; Reservations Monday August 31, 2015

 Tours will be held:

 The Wichita Mountains Wildlife refuge will be conducting "Bugling Elk" tours for the general public in September and October.
-Reservations are required and are taken on a first-come, first-served basis beginning on the date above in September.
+Reservations are required and are taken on a first-come, first-served basis beginning on the date indicated above.

 Reservations will be retained until ten minutes prior to departure on each date.
 After that time, stand-bys will be accepted.
 If the bus seating capacity is filled after accepting stand-bys, late arrivals with reservations will not be able to participate.